We will help you pay tribute

 The casket selected will often represent the taste and style of the deceased.
 Woolertons’ provide a spectrum of high quality, sustainable, and environmentally-friendly caskets across a range of prices, to suit your requirements.

 The deceased may have left directions about the clothing they would like to be dressed in.
-Alternatively, Philip and Ana-Maria can talk with you about what may be suitable.
+Alternatively, your funeral director can talk with you about what may be suitable.

 Funeral venues may include churches, crematorium chapels, community halls or your home.
 The decision as to where the funeral is held will need to take into account the availability of the venue and the numbers you expect to attend the funeral.